Needles for machine embroidery: what to use when?

 So, just ignore the second number and focus on the first.
 It is simply the diameter of the needle in millimeters multiplied by 100.
 I suppose when they decided to label the needle packages they though the decimal places looked too messy.
 Who knows.
 The bottom line is that a 75/11 needle has a diameter of .75mm.
 And, a larger value means a thicker needle.

 When choosing what size embroidery needle to use, keep in mind, the smaller the needle, the smaller the holes and the better for finer, thinner fabrics.
 Larger needles produce larger the holes which make them better for thicker fabric.
+In addition, when embroidering with decorative threads that may shred easily, you will want to choose a larger needle.

-What are the different needle shapes and when should you use them?
+What are the different embroidery needle shapes?

 Some people swear by ballpoint needles, and use them for pretty much everything.
 Again, this may require some experimentation.
 As you work with different materials, it’s a good idea to record what type of needle you use to achieve the best results.